THE SLUGGARDS

 “Excellent suggestion,” I said, although I was dying inside.
 I mean, the things we guitarists will endure to save humanity!
 I tell you, we really should be given medals.

 Don’t get me wrong.
-“Bobby McGee” is a great song, but like “Brown-eyed Girl” it’s been so overdone that to guitar players, hearing it is something akin to listening to a sluggard claw at a chalkboard.
+“Bobby McGee” is a great three-chord song, but like “Brown-eyed Girl” it’s been so overdone that to guitar players, hearing it is something akin to having a cavity filled without Novocain.

 But I persevered and gave Bud the same three-step lesson on three-chord songs that I always give to Guitarros and which they NEVER understand.